oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ```

 #### Deploying OAG an instance
-As a user in the <labal>-security-admin-group follow the steps in [Set Up Service Instance](https://docs.oracle.com/en/cloud/paas/access-governance/cagsi/).
+As a user in the *\<label\>-security-admin-group* follow the steps in [Set Up Service Instance](https://docs.oracle.com/en/cloud/paas/access-governance/cagsi/).

 #### Enabling an OAG an instance to review OCI IAM access in the tenancy
 After the OAG instance is provisioned follow steps from the [Integrate with Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) ](https://docs.oracle.com/en/cloud/paas/access-governance/tjrtj/index.html#GUID-29D81CB5-08BB-45CB-8911-416F6FFDB0C9) to configure the OAG Instance to review the OCI IAM policies.

-1. As a user in the <label>-iam-admin-group or the Administrator group go to the **Set up Identity Resources Manually** section and preform the below steps:
+1. As a user in the *\<label\>-iam-admin-group* or the Administrator group go to the **Set up Identity Resources Manually** section and preform the below steps:
     1. Follow the these steps and the links provided to set up identity resources in your cloud tenancy.
-        1. [Create an identity user](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingusers.htm#three), agcs_user, in the Default domain for Oracle Access Governance access.
+        1. [Create an identity user](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingusers.htm#three), agcs\_user, in the Default domain for Oracle Access Governance access.
         1. [Provision the user](https://docs.oracle.com/en-us/iaas/Content/Identity/access/managing-user-credentials.htm) with the following capabilities:
             - API keys: Select the check box for API authentication.
-        1. [Assign the identity user](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm#three) (agcs_user) to the identity group (<label>-access_governance-group)
+        1. [Assign the identity user](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm#three) (agcs\_user) to the identity group (\<label\>-access\_governance-group)
-1. As a user in the <label>-cred-admin-group or the Administrator group go to the **Generate API Keys and Oracle Cloud Identifier (OCID) to configure your Cloud Environment in the Oracle Access Governance Console** section and complete all steps in this section.
+1. As a user in the *\<label\>-cred-admin-group* or the Administrator group go to the **Generate API Keys and Oracle Cloud Identifier (OCID) to configure your Cloud Environment in the Oracle Access Governance Console** section and complete all steps in this section.

-1. As a user in the <label>-security-admin-group go to the **Establish Connection by Adding a New Connected System - OCI IAM** and complete all steps in this section.
+1. As a user in the *\<label\>-security-admin-group* go to the **Establish Connection by Adding a New Connected System - OCI IAM** and complete all steps in this section.

 ## <a name="security-services"></a>4.4 Security Services